Azure-Samples/prototype-active-directory-dotnet-web-ad-complex-org-utility/README.md

   * "Master" accounts are created and then synchronized to Azure Active Directory via the Azure Active Directory Connect
   * The "immutable id" that is synchronized with Azure AD is then updated back in the staging database
   * The originating AD picks this record up and records the immutable id in it's local AD, using the "mS-DS-ConsistencyGuid"
-  * This remote AD then sets up ADFS federation to the master Azure AD tenant, federating with associated domain previously established by HQ.
-Azure Active Directory Connect is NOT configured at these remote sites
+  * Federation is then manually configured (via PowerShell) for this remote AD to the master Azure AD tenant, federating with associated domain previously established by HQ.
+Azure Active Directory Connect is NOT configured at these remote sites.
+  * This federation is enabled on behalf of all remote sites via a central custom STS.
+This STS communicates with each remote site via a SignalR backplane running on the administrative portal.
+This real-time socket connection facilitates pass-through authentication directly from the STS to the appropriate on-prem AD.
   * The result of this scheduled orchestration is a central location to manage and authorize user identities across a distributed network of affiliated companies.
 Users credentials are managed in their local Active Directory, but they maintain cloud access for SaaS applications via the headquarters Azure AD
   * Additionally, the accounts created in the on-premises headquarters AD enable affiliate users to access on-premises applications hosted locally at HQ, and authorized against the HQ AD, by leveraging Azure Application Proxy
 * Leverages Azure Cosmos DB.
 For development, a downloadable emulator is available: https://aka.ms/documentdb-emulator